-Peloton is a leading global fitness company with a highly engaged community of over 6.5 million Members, individuals who have a Peloton account through a paid Connected Fitness Subscription or a paid Peloton App Membership, across the United States, United Kingdom, Canada, Germany, and Australia.
-As a category innovator at the nexus of fitness, technology, and media, Peloton's first-of-its-kind subscription platform seamlessly combines innovative hardware, distinctive software, and exclusive content.
-Its world-renowned instructors coach and motivate our Members to be the best version of themselves anytime, anywhere.
-Founded in 2012 and headquartered in New York City, Peloton continues to scale across the five markets in which it operates.
+Peloton is a leading global fitness company with a highly engaged community of over 6.4 million Members as of June 30, 2024 across the United States, United Kingdom, Canada, Germany, Australia, and Austria.
+A category innovator at the nexus of fitness, technology, and media, Peloton's first-of-its-kind subscription platform seamlessly combines innovative hardware, distinctive software, and exclusive content.
+Its worldrenowned Instructors coach and motivate Members to be the best version of themselves anytime, anywhere.
+We provide Members with expert instruction and world class content to create impactful and entertaining workout experiences for anyone, anywhere, and at any stage in their fitness journey.
+At home, outdoors, traveling, or at the gym, we offer an immersive and personalized experience.
+With tens-of-thousands of classes available across many fitness modalities, Members can access Peloton content via our hardware or via the Peloton App, on their phone, tablet, or TV, allowing them to workout when, where, and how they want.
+Founded in 2012 and headquartered in New York City, Peloton continues to scale across the markets in which it operates.

-BOARD DIRECTORS AND NOMINEES
+BOARD DIRECTORS AND NOMINEE